HanseYachts

 HanseYachts AG is a German yacht manufacturer headquartered in the city of Greifswald (Baltic Sea).
 The company is one of the world's largest manufacturers of sailing yachts with lengths of 29 ft (ca. 9 meters) to 67 ft (20.42 meters).
 The company offers monohull sailboats under the Hanse, Dehler and Moody brands.
 Motorboats are sold under the Fjord and Sealine brands.
 HanseYachts is cooperating with the yacht designers Patrick Banfield, Berret-Racoupeau, Bill Dixon and Judel/Vrolijk & Co.

-The Group's products and brands are innovative, established in the market, and have a long history.
+HanseYachts offers several different products.
 Different types of yachts are offered under each brand.
-The consistent expansion of the product portfolio is part of the Group's multi-brand strategy, and the entire product portfolio now comprises 40 different models.
-The yachts are sold by authorized dealers and the Group's own sales companies.
-The Group's own sales companies are located in Germany and the United States.
-The Group's products are sold by a worldwide network of around 230 dealers.
-All boats are manufactured exclusively on the basis of firm customer orders.
+The expansion of the product portfolio is part of the Group's strategy, and the entire portfolio now comprises 40 different models.
+The Group's sales companies are located in Germany and the United States, and their products are sold by a worldwide network of around 230 dealers.
+Boats are manufactured only upon customer request.

 Corporate affairs

 HanseYachts AG is the parent company of the HanseYachts Group.
 It performs central holding company functions and manages most of the operating business of the Group.
 HanseYachts AG holds 100 % of the equity in nearly all subsidiaries, either directly or indirectly.
 The subsidiaries are Hanse (Deutschland) Vertriebs GmbH & Co.
 KG, Verwaltung Hanse (Deutschland) Vertriebs GmbH, HanseYachts Marken Portfolio AG & Co.
 KG, Moody Yachts GmbH, Dehler Yachts GmbH, Sealine Yachts GmbH, Hanse Yachts US, LLC, USA, HanseYachts Sp. z o.o. in Poland (known as Technologie Tworzyw Sztucznych Sp. z o.o., or “TTS” for short, until 3 October 2022) with its subsidiary Balticdesign Institut Sp. z o.o., and Yachtzentrum Greifswald Beteiligungs-GmbH with its no longer operationally active subsidiary Mediterranean Yacht Service Center SARL, France.

 Effective 17 October 2022, HanseYachts AG sold its equity interest in Privilege Marine as a portfolio optimization step.
 The French catamaran manufacturer based in Port Olona, Les Sables d'Olonne, France, was purchased by a consortium headed by the related person and longtime CEO Gilles Wagner, along with a group of the company's customers.

 One of the world's oldest catamaran brands, Privilege builds ocean-going luxury catamarans sold at prices of €1.5 million to €5 million.
 The company had been acquired by HanseYachts AG in June 2019, but remained operationally autonomous.
 Since the acquisition, the entire product line was completely renewed with great market success.
 Because the anticipated synergy effects did not materialize to the hoped-for extent, HanseYachts sold the company and can now focus on its remaining six brands.

 The HanseYachts Group is included in the consolidated financial statements of AURELIUS Equity Opportunities SE & Co.
 KGaA, Grunwald.

 HanseYachts AG has been listed in the General Standard section of the Frankfurt Stock Exchange since 2007.